mdbootstrap/mdb-ui-kit/docs/examples/index.md

 ## Components

-Components and templates to help folks quickly get started with Material Design for Bootstrap and demonstrate best practices for adding onto the framework.
+Components and templates to help folks quickly get started with Bootstrap Material Design and demonstrate best practices for adding onto the framework.

 <div class="card-deck">
   <div class="card card-block">